dd32/td-gh-ex/readme.txt

 Activate license keys and reset your Visual settings.

 == Appearance > Widgets ==
-GeneratePress has up to 7 widgets.
-1 in your header, 1 for each sidebar and up to 4 in your footer.
+GeneratePress has up to 8 widget area.
+1 in your header, 1 for each sidebar and up to 5 in your footer.

 == Appearance > Customize ==
-	- Header: Hide your site title or tagline, and upload your own header.
+	- Header Content: Hide your site title or tagline, and upload your own header.
 	- Layout: Change things like your container width, header layout, navigation layout, sidebar layout and much more.
+	- Typography: Choose your default body font.
 	- Base Colors: Easily change your background color, text color and link color.
+	- Blog: Show the full post or excerpt.
 	- Addons are available for further customization.

 == Page Headers ==